bcholodenko/Metadata-AI/README.md

 - Writes `DateTimeOriginal` into EXIF and keywords/captions into IPTC metadata
 - Optionally geotags photos by identifying locations from visual clues and resolving GPS coordinates via Nominatim
 - Low-confidence date estimates are skipped and logged to a `review.html` report for manual review
+- Optional folder consensus mode uses the most common year across high-confidence results to correct low-confidence estimates in the same folder
+- Handles VLM date ranges (e.g. `1975–1978`) by using the midpoint year
 - Supports `.jpg`, `.jpeg`, `.tiff`, `.tif`, `.png`, `.heic`, `.webp`, `.dng`, and raw formats (`.cr2`, `.cr3`, `.nef`, `.arw`, `.raf`, `.orf`, `.rw2`, `.raw`)
 - DNG files are written as `.xmp` sidecar files, compatible with Lightroom and Apple Photos
 - All images are converted to JPEG and downscaled to a maximum of 2048px on the long edge before being sent to LM Studio — keeping API calls fast while staying within LM Studio's JPEG/PNG/WebP support